dellow/Web-Framework/README.md

 <a name="about"></a>
 ## About
-This is a fast project wrapper and workflow that utilises Gulp.
+This is a fast project wrapper and workflow that utilises Gulp as a build tool.
 To use this as a full Framework please follow the installation instructions below.
-This will pull in the [Framework Library Repo](https://github.com/sdellow/Framework-Library) using Bower which is a CSS and JS Framework built using SASS and Browserify.
+This will pull in the [Framework Library Repo](https://github.com/sdellow/Framework-Library) using Bower which is a CSS and JS Framework.

 <a name="requirements"></a>
 ## Requirements